DaniilLeynov/myGEMM/README.md

 clGEMM
 =============
-Comparison of GPU performance on different devices (StarFive Board and BananaPi Board) using various OpenCL kernel parameters.
+<h1>Comparison of GPU performance on different devices (StarFive Board and BananaPi Board) using various OpenCL kernel parameters.</h1>

 This repo contains some files for YADRO 2025 Winter School.

 To collect data, you can use pull_data.py.
 It forwards all build arguments to make.